-Le Virtù ('the Virtues') is the legendary May Day soup of Teramo, dating to at least the 14th century.
-The numerology is religious: seven of everything (seven virtues of the New Testament, seven sacraments) means 7 types of dried legumes (chickpea, fava, borlotti, cannellini, lentil, etc.), 7 herbs (parsley, mint, marjoram, basil, dill, fennel, chervil), 7 winter vegetables, and 7 spring vegetables.
+Le Virtù ('the Virtues') is the legendary May Day soup of Teramo, documented at least to the 19th century (recorded in Giuseppe Savini's 'Lessico del dialetto teramano'), with mythic roots in the Greco-Roman Calendimaggio spring-fertility rite.
+The numerology is religious: seven of everything means 7 dried legumes (chickpea, fava, borlotti, cannellini, lentil, grass pea/cicerchia, etc.), 7 fresh spring legumes, 7 spring vegetables, 7 herbs/aromatics, 7 types of meat (cured ham, pork rind, pig's feet, lard, etc.), and 7 types of pasta, all cooked in seven hours, for the seven Christian virtues.
 Originally made by seven young women in the village, each contributing one ingredient.
 The point: empty the pantry of the last winter stores AND welcome spring's first shoots — a calendrical recipe that exists only on May 1st.
 Each component (legumes, pastas, soffrito, meat broth) is cooked separately for proper doneness, then combined the day-of.
 The Teramo Slow Food chapter has codified the canonical version.

 The bowl arrives with seven legumes, seven pastas, seven vegetables, seven herbs all visible — chickpea here, a single fava there, a curl of orecchiette next to a long fusilli, a green tuft of fennel front, a feathered dill back.
 The broth is ham-rich, pork-fat-pearled, herb-perfumed.
 Each spoonful is a different combination.
 The textural variety alone is the point: the firm chickpea against the soft split pea, the al-dente pasta against the slumped artichoke.
 Every May 1st in Teramo, every household makes Le Virtù; one bowl invokes the whole calendar.